 With that in mind, I’m going to simplify by classifying curries into groupings based on the varieties you are likely to come across in stores and at eateries outside of Thailand.
 This means some sweeping generalisations, but it will do for the purposes of a curry introduction.
 I’ll also discuss the primary components of the curries and pastes.

 The Thai curry rainbow

-Red: Tinted by the deepest red chillies, this is the most versatile of the curry pastes and is used in many different dishes.
-Not surprisingly, it also encompasses the largest scope of curries, which tend to include coconut milk and/or cream.
+Red: Tinted (and flavoured) by dried red chillies, these (because there are many types of red curry) are the most versatile of the curry pastes and are used in many different dishes.
+Not surprisingly the designation of red also encompasses the largest scope of curries, which may or may not be made with coconut milk.
 Choo chee, a likely player on Western Thai restaurant menus, is a drier (as in less liquid but not devoid of it) variation of a red curry.
-Hor mok also uses red curry.
+Hor mok also uses red curry paste.

 Masaman is the most unique of all the Thai curries since it the paste employs dried Arabic spices such as cinnamon and cardamom, and the final coconut rich curry includes potatoes as an ingredient.

 Panang curry, named for the foodie haven island off the coast of Northwest Malaysia, is a type of red curry that is sweet and rich with a lot of coconut cream.
-Peanuts are often included in the curry paste.
+Peanuts are often included.

 Yellow curry errs on the side of spicy and gets its colour from a combination of chilies and turmeric.
 Sometimes it showcases flavours typical found in Indian cuisine such as spices that comprise curry powder.
 A nice accompaniment might be pickled shallots, to help temper the heat a little bit.